The following is a brief study on what the Bible teaches about predestination. References are made to a lecture by David Pawson.

 Please tell me, brother David.
 What is so terrible about being saved forever?

-(2) He also said, what I believe “creates havoc” in the church.
+(2) He also said my belief in predestination and election “creates havoc” in the church.

 But these are God’s words.
 Not mine.